yuriy812/tasks-24.2.4/README.md

 # tasks-24.2.4
-Unit tests of the calculator method.
+Unit tests of the calculator method